How to Use Your Breast Milk Powder

 • Store sealed pouches in a cool, dry, indoor place—not in vehicles, garages, or outdoors.

-• Do not use if past expiration date printed on the custom label.
+• Do not use past expiration date printed on the custom label.

 ADDITIONAL INFO